A mentorship and training initiative for mid-career school leaders

 You give so much to your staff, students, families, and community.
 It’s time you did something for yourself, and your career.

-This program is by invitation only.
-It begins in August of each year and the last session takes place in May.
-Programs are hosted in both the Kansas City and St. Louis areas.
+This program begins in August of each year and the last session takes place in May or June.
+Currently the program is only hosted in the Kansas City area.